Skip to main content

 What is the Sexually Transmitted Infection (STI) testing process?

-Student Health & Wellness offers confidential STI testing to students at the Student Health & Wellness Centre.
+Student Health & Wellness offers confidential STI testing to students at the Student Health & Wellness Centre and Student Health Services.

-Student Health & Wellness also offers mobile STI screening clinics available each semester at various locations on Halifax Campus.
-Learn more about upcoming dates, times and locations.
+Student Health & Wellness also offers mobile STI screening clinics each semester at various locations on Halifax Campuses.

-You can book an appointment or drop in for a walk- in visit to see one of our registered nurses who can provide confidential chlamydia and gonorrhea testing through swabs (vaginal, oral and anal) and urine testing.
+You can also book an appointment to get STI screening at the Student Health & Wellness Centre by booking a nurse appointment.
+Nurses can provide confidential chlamydia and gonorrhea testing through swabs (vaginal, oral and anal) and urine testing, and HIV self-test kits.

 I’ve never had sex before and was wondering if I should be tested before starting?

-If you have never had sexual intercourse (vaginal, oral, or anal), there is no need to do STI testing.
-However, we never discourage testing and if you would like to do baseline testing, we welcome you to come in to see the nurse.
+If you have never had sexual intercourse (vaginal, penile, oral, or anal), there is no need to do STI testing.
+However, we never discourage testing and if you would like to do baseline testing, we welcome you to come in to see the nurse or ask questions about birth control or STI prevention options.

 If you start having sexual intercourse, we recommend coming in for regular testing, especially 4-6 weeks after having sex with a new partner.